keplergl/kepler.gl/contributing/CONTRIBUTING.md

 [User Guides][user-guide] and API Docs are saved in the [docs][api-docs] folder on Github.
 Help us improve documentation here by submitting a Pull Request.

 ## <a name="submit-pr"></a> Submitting Pull Request
-<b>First, follow the [development documentation][developers] for detailed guidance on setuping local environment, code style, testing and commit message conventions.</b>
+<b>First, follow the [development documentation][developers] for detailed guidance on environment setup, code style, testing and commit message conventions.</b>

 * Search [GitHub][git-pr] for an open or closed Pull Request that relates to your submission.
 You don't want to duplicate effort.